-Periodic inspection of the rock catchment ditch, with possible periodic clearing of accumulated debris, would be conducted to maintain the rock catchment ditch's capacity.
-This rockfall catchment ditch should provide a significantly high level of safety against rockfall hazard based on past applications of similar mitigation methods.
+Periodic inspection of the rock catchment ditch, with possible periodic clearing of accumulated debris, would be conducted to maintain the rock catchment ditch's This capacity. rockfall catchment ditch should provide a significantly high of safety level against rockfall hazard based on past applications of similar mitigation methods.